alphagov/transformation-dashboard/_posts/2000-01-05-land-registry.markdown

 status: "alpha"
 status-strapline: "In alpha.
-Land Registry in alpha which involves building the minimal viable product based on user needs.
-The service will use the lessons of the [concept](http://blog.landregistry.gov.uk/digital-land-registry-completing-concept/) to build an alpha service."
+The service will use the lessons from the recent  [Land Registry concept](http://blog.landregistry.gov.uk/digital-land-registry-completing-concept/)."

 status-discovery:
   - copy        : "Completed: Discovery --- Mar 2014"